touchgfx/touchgfx-open-repository/widgets/LinearGauge/README.md

 ![Tank low](LinearGauge_low.png "Tank low!")  ![Tank mid full!](LinearGauge.png "Tank mid full!") ![Alt text](LinearGauge_full.png "Tank full!")

 The purpose of the LinearGauge widget is to provide an application developer with means of advancing and declining values in a linear, graphical fashion.
 Possible directions in which to advance/decline the gauge are: `VERTICAL_NORTH`, `VERTICAL_SOUTH`,  `HORIZONTAL_EAST`,  `HORIZONTAL_WEST`.
-The application developer supplies a background image for the gauge as well as an image of the movable part of the gauge, as seen below:
+The application developer supplies a background image for the gauge as well as an image of the movable part of the gauge that indicates the level.
+Two such images can be seen below, as an exmaple, but they are not a part of the `LinearGauge` widget and it is purely up to the application developer to provide the graphics.

 ![Tank background!](tank.png "Tank background!") ![Tank content](tank_content.png "Tank content!")